+Depending on the size and shape of the flat sections being placed, steel fibers can eliminate most cracks.
+Additionally, you can use a larger pump to deliver concrete that shrinks less.
+Finally, you can use rubberized concrete as a replacement for traditional concrete.
 This replacement gives concrete slabs a rubber-like quality, allowing them to contract and recover when subjected to impacts, rather than cracking.
-When noticing a crack in your concrete slab, the first assumption is how there would be a serious problem that would need an immediate solution.
-However, a large majority of concrete used in residential work has too much water added to the concrete on the job site.
-First, check out this video tutorial on how to pour the perfect slab from the concrete experts at Quikrete.
+When noticing a crack in your concrete slab, it's important to remember that most residential work has too much water added to the concrete on the job site.
+To get the best results, check out this video tutorial on how to pour the perfect slab from the experts at Quikrete.